To select graph data you can:

 On the Legend, click the Category, Tag, or Property tab to display the list of labels for that data.

 For a Category or Tag, find the labeled item, and click to select all its data.
+Use ctrl+left click to select more than one list item.

 For a Property, select the property name from the menu.
 A list of the values available for that property is displayed, along with the number of entities (node or edge) having the value for that property.
 Click a list item to select its data.
+Use ctrl+left click to select more than one list item.

 Selecting Edges by Relationship